Does this sound familiar?

 Are your teeth becoming increasingly sensitive to hot and cold foods and drinks?
 Do you think your teeth look “longer” than they used to?
 Has it been more than a year since your last visit to the dentist?

 You might be surprised to find out you’re one of the millions of people suffering from gum recession.
 Gum recession is one of the most common dental health problems seen in patients — especially as they get older.

-Overly aggressive tooth brushing, your genetics, dry mouth, and gum disease can all affect your dental health and lead to receding gums.
+Overly aggressive tooth brushing, your genetics, dry mouth, and gum disease can affect your dental health and lead to receding gums.
 In women, hormonal changes like those that occur during pregnancy and menopause can even lead to gum recession.

 Typically, gums recede slowly and it may be a long time before you notice a problem — especially if you miss the occasional dental checkup.
 Even worse, many dentists don’t have the experience or technology needed to treat gum recession effectively.
 Painful and invasive surgery was often the most common way to treat gum recession.
 Understandably, most people choose to avoid that invasive type of care.

 Fortunately, at Blodgett Dental Care, we offer Pinhole Gum Rejuvenation (PGR), a revolutionary minimally-invasive treatment that can reverse gum recession in just one treatment.
 Dr. Kelly J. Blodgett was one of the first 20 dentists in the world to be trained in this innovative technique!
 It really is amazing and people travel from all over the West Coast to our office for this procedure.
 PGR really is that awesome!

 In today’s post, we’ll review the 7 reasons why people love Pinhole Gum Rejuvenation.
 Let’s go!